-OAHE CHILD DEVELOPMENT CENTER (OCDC) complies with South Dakota Department of Social Services Child Care Services Rules Chapter 67:42:10:14.
-Health Standards for Day Care which requires a child's parent or guardian to submit a written statement from their medical provider showing immunization levels of all children are current, and if not, that progress toward achieving adequate immunization levels is being made.
+OAHE CHILD DEVELOPMENT CENTER (OCDC) follows immunization schedules recommended by the Federal Government and South Dakota Department of Health and complies with South Dakota Department of Social Services Childcare Services Rules Chapter 67:42:10:14.
+Health Standards for Day Care which requires a child's immunizations to be up to date for placement in the full day program at Capitol Street, which is Child Care licensed.
+If immunizations are not up to date, A parent or guardian must submit a written statement from their medical provider showing immunization levels of child is current, and if not, that progress toward achieving adequate immunization levels is being made within 30 days of enrollment.
+If this policy contradicts personal or religious beliefs, please contact the Health and Safety Specialist.